-\ Mr J and Miss S, having purchased their first Fractional Club membership in July 2018, and then after they made their Purchase of Fractional Club 2 in October 2018, they bought a subsequent membership in June 2019.
-But the Lender is only responsible for the unfairness arising out of Credit Agreement 2 in relation to the management charges caused by the fractional points acquired through Fractional Club 2.
-I think the simplest way to work this out is to refund a proportion of the charges levied between Time of Sale 2 and the Time of Sale 3 and from the Time of Sale 3 onwards, expressed as the number of fractional points acquired through Fractional Clubs 2 and 3 divided by the total number of fractional points held at the time the management charge was levied ('the Proportional Management Charges').
+\ Mr J and Miss S, having purchased their first Fractional Club membership in July 2018, then after made a subsequent purchase in October 2018, then made their purchase of this Fractional Club in June 2019.
+But the Lender is only responsible for the unfairness arising out of this Credit Agreement in relation to the management charges caused by the additional fractional points acquired through this Fractional Club.
+I think the simplest way to work this out is to refund a proportion of the charges levied from the Time of Sale onwards, expressed as the number of fractional points acquired through Fractional Club divided by the total number of fractional points held at the time the management charge was levied ('the Proportional Management Charges').